obsidian-html/obsidian-html/readme.md

 will be converted to `[matched value](matched value)`

 ## Conversion of Obsidian newline behavior
 Three spaces are added behind every newline to simulate Obsidian's "enter = new line" behavior.
-Note that not all markdown readers comply with this standard, but python-markdown does.
+Note that not all markdown readers comply with this standard, but python-markdown does, so the outputted HTML is as expected.

 ## Basic Templating
 All generated html code will be wrapped by the html code in `src/template.html`.
 This template points to `src/main.css`.